Lorena Vila – Integrative Arts Psychotherapist

 My approach and how we work together

 I am an Integrative Arts Psychotherapist, practicing with a person-centred, compassionate and humanistic approach.
+I believe that everyone has the tools they need, it’s a case of finding ways to access them.

 Working integratively means that I use the most relevant theories and research for our work together.
 Whether it’s affective neuroscience, somatic approaches, attachment theory, psychodynamic theory or another model, I share the approaches I’m using as we work.

-Working using the arts (e.g. sand tray, body work, image and clay) can allow you to connect with your creativity and imagination and to access paths of healing, discovery and support.
-When we use creativity or imagination to look at our challenges we’re engaging the right brain, which can be a shortcut to understanding our emotions or what is lying underneath.
-It may not be for you, but if you do choose to try it, the focus is on the process, which is what you are exploring or focusing on, rather than the product, or what you are making.
+When we use creativity or imagination to look at our challenges, we’re engaging in bilateral brain hemisphere stimulation, which can offer a new way to understand our emotions, experiences or what is lying underneath.
+It may not be for you, but if you do choose to try it, the focus is on the process, which is what you are exploring, rather than the product.

 I have found that travelling in,